IT advice for staff and postgraduate students returning to campus

 Wired network issues

-If your computer is connected to the wired network via an ethernet cable, but you are not getting normal network and internet access, please check that the network cable is securely inserted to the wall and to your computer.
-If you need assistance please contact the IT Service Desk.
+If your computer is connected to the wired network via an ethernet cable, but you are not getting normal network and internet access, please check that the network cable is securely inserted into the wall and to your computer.
+If you need assistance, please contact the IT Service Desk.

-If you are bringing a new laptop to campus and wish to use a docking station, external monitor, mouse and keyboard, please be aware that your laptop may need certain ports to be compatible with these devices.
+If you are bringing a new laptop or your department is moving to hotdesking, where you share a desk with colleagues on campus, and wish to use a docking station, external monitor, mouse and keyboard, please be aware that your laptop may need a specific docking station with certain ports to be compatible with a range of devices.
+At present, the docking station recommended for individual use is not suitable for hotdesking environments and a new recommended docking station is being investigated.